Women’s Safety in India

 - Role of Universities and Institutions of Higher Education

 Universities and colleges are where young generation learn to behave as adults.
 If inappropriate gender restrictions are imposed on them at that age, proper development as ‘persons ready for the society’ may not happen.
 Today we see that at least some places discourage girls from competing in sports, partaking in debates and outgoing activities like social action and activism.
 Such institutions should develop and promote gender sensitivity and give equal opportunities to girls and boys in academic and non-academic realms.
 Can we bring a change?
 Yes.
 If every University decides to give equal opportunities to everyone, we can bring a change.

 Looking at the reports of a few cases of rape and murder in the past, one is forced to believe that India is becoming more and more gender biased.
 Is India a sex-deprived nation?
 Probably the lack of sex education at early puberty can solve this jeopardy.
-Sex, and everything related to it are matters of shame, fear and doubt in India.
-One is not expected to talk about one’s urges or developing body or confusions related to other gender.
+Sex and everything related to it is matters of shame, fear, and doubt in India.
+One is not expected to talk about one’s urges or developing body or confusions related to another gender.
 There is an invisible taboo attached to the ‘body’- especially of women.
 Sexuality is a forbidden area.
 Today, agents of moral policing throw the ‘culture-argument’ at us if anyone raises voice against such issues.
 They would say it doesn’t fit our culture.

 What do we need, to have a society that respects women?